 The ARC Research Hub for Australian Steel Innovation (Steel Research Hub) is a 5 year (2021-2025), $28m research program designed to support the transition of Australia’s steel manufacturing industry to a more sustainable, competitive, and resilient position based on the creation of new, higher value-added products and more advanced manufacturing processes.
 A globally competitive domestic steel manufacturing industry is a strategic asset for Australia’s nation-building, economic growth and employment.

-Led by the University of Wollongong, the Steel Research Hub will bring together 9 Universities (RMIT, ANU, SUT, UON, Deakin, USyd, UNSW and Monash) and 10 industry partners (BlueScope, Infrabuild (Manufacturing), Infrabuild (Wire), Liberty Primary Steel, ArcelorMittal, Australian Steel Institute, Bisalloy, Weld Australia, Australian Industry Group and the National Association of Steel-Framed Housing) to deliver innovative research designed to enable a necessary technological shift in the steel supply chain.
+Led by the University of Wollongong, the Steel Research Hub brings together 9 Universities (RMIT, ANU, SUT, UON, Deakin, USyd, UNSW and Monash) and 10 industry partners (BlueScope, Infrabuild (Manufacturing), Infrabuild (Wire), Liberty Primary Steel, ArcelorMittal, Australian Steel Institute, Bisalloy, Weld Australia, Australian Industry Group and the National Association of Steel-Framed Housing along with associate industry partner Australian Steel Mill Services) to deliver innovative research designed to enable a necessary technological shift in the steel supply chain.

-To accomplish this goal, the Steel Research Hub will bring together a network of preeminent academics, talented researchers and experienced leaders from across the steel manufacturing supply chain.
-Across 4 integrated research programs, the Hub will create a multi-disciplinary team of 20 Post-Doctoral Research Fellows and 31 PhDs, creating a skillful and diverse workforce that will be critical in achieving this transformation.
+To accomplish this goal, the Steel Research Hub brings together a network of preeminent academics, talented researchers and experienced leaders from across the steel manufacturing supply chain.
+Across 4 integrated research programs, the Hub has evolved into a multi-disciplinary team of ~20 Post-Doctoral Research Fellows and ~30 PhDs, creating a skillful and diverse workforce that is critical in achieving this transformation.
 Areas of research focus include integrating advanced enabling technologies in large and small businesses, developing step-change performance in anti-corrosion treatments and coating lines, generating more functional and durable products, and increasing resource intensities.

 Dr Paul Zulli